mtlynch/screenjournal/README.md

 ScreenJournal uses TMDB for retrieving metadata about movies and TV shows.

-To host a ScreenJournal server Register [a free API key](https://www.themoviedb.org/documentation/api) from TMDB.
+To host a ScreenJournal server, register [a free API key](https://www.themoviedb.org/documentation/api) from TMDB.

 ### Running ScreenJournal with Docker (easiest)